candy-chat/candy-plugins/README.md

 Support & Community
 -------------------
 Take a look at our [FAQ](https://github.com/candy-chat/candy/wiki/Frequently-Asked-Questions).
-If it doesn't solve your questions, your welcome to join our [Mailinglist on Google Groups](http://groups.google.com/group/candy-chat).
+If it doesn't solve your questions, you're welcome to join our [Mailinglist on Google Groups](http://groups.google.com/group/candy-chat).
 You don't need to have a Gmail account for it.